18F/uswds-jekyll/pages/guide/transferring-files-Globus_Online_for_Ceres.md

 * FileZilla - [https://filezilla-project.org/](https://filezilla-project.org/)

 Cyberduck supports multiple protocols (including Amazon S3, iRODS, and Google Drive) and is more secure than FileZilla.

+# Data Transfer to NCBI

+To transfer data to/from NCBI, ssh to a DTN node and use either ncftp commands (ncftpput, ncftpget) or Aspera command (ascp).

+To use Aspera, you will need a private key file that you can acquire by following instructions listed on Page 3 of the document - [https://www.ncbi.nlm.nih.gov/books/NBK242625](https://www.ncbi.nlm.nih.gov/books/NBK242625)